deutsche-nationalbibliothek/pica-rs/README.md

 This repository provides a collection of tools to work with bibliographic records encoded in Pica+, the internal format of the OCLC Cataloging system.
-The core idea was to have a fast tool to flatten the complex structure of a record down to a two-dimonsional CSV record, which can be further processed by python/pandas.
+The development of this tool was motivated by the wish to have a fast and efficient way to transform Pica+ records to a data format, which can be easily processed Python's [pandas](https://git.io/v7Qt8) library.

-Most of the sub-commands are inspired by [xsv](https://github.com/BurntSushi/xsv), a tool to work with CSV data.
+Most of the commands are inspired by the [xsv](https://git.io/JIoJG) toolkit.

 ## Installation